jialihan/CSS-onboarding/README.md

 ### 12. Two ways for box move - JS & CSS
 - JS time interval to control position
 - CSS animation attribute
+    Callout: set the position to be `absolute` to reduce dom reflow for other elements.

 <img src="./box-move/cover.gif" />